koszalix/rewrite-helper/README.md

           - <ip address>
 ```
 `domain` - dns rewrite domain, for ex.: server.lan
-`interval` - seconds between tests.
+`interval` - seconds between tests (default 60).
-`status` - http response status code; if code received from host is the same as code provided in this settings host will be treated as live.
+`status` - http response status code; if code received from host is the same as code provided in this settings host
+           will be treated as inactive (default 200).
-`proto` - communication protocol (http or https)
+`proto` - communication protocol (http or https)  (default http)
-`port` - connection port
+`port` - connection port  (default 80)
-`timeout` - test timeout, if host is not responding after that time it will be treated as inaccessible.
+`timeout` - test timeout, if host is not responding after that time it will be treated as inaccessible. (default 10)
 `answers` - list of ip address with will be used as dns answers, first item from this list is prioritized see [Answers priority]